 Image source: Photospin.com

-If you're planning to create a brochure or flyer to drum up sales or to announce a new product or service, you're probably wondering what you can do to ensure a good response.
+If you're planning to create a sales brochure or flyer to drum up business or to announce a new product or service, you're probably wondering what you can do to ensure a good response.

-After all, creating and mailing brochures represents a significant expense.
+After all, creating and mailing sales brochures represents a significant expense.
 And, cost isn't the only thing you need to worry about.
-Every piece of literature you send out leaves an impression on your prospects.
+Every piece of literature you send out or hand out leaves an impression on your prospects.
 Leave the wrong impression, and you run the risk of losing sales and alienating customers.

 So, what can you do to make your next sales brochure or flyer a winner?
-Here are 11 important copy and design tips for successful brochures.
+Here are 13 important copy and design tips for successful sales brochures.

 1. Understand your customer